bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

         WORKGROUP       <1e> - <GROUP> B <ACTIVE>
         WORKGROUP       <00> - <GROUP> B <ACTIVE>

+### Change the root password properly
+If you decided to add the step that modified the root password on first boot, then it is strongly suggested that you change the root password again at this point.

+Login to the Seagate Central via ssh using the administrator username and password you configured using the Web Management interface.
+Issue the "su" command and enter the XXXXX password (or whatever value you used) to become the root user.
+Next, issue the "passwd" command and enter a new password.
+You will be prompted to enter the new password twice as per the following example.

+    Seagate-8ACB4F:~$ su
+    Password: XXXXX
+    Seagate-8ACB4F:/Data/admin# passwd
+    Enter new UNIX password: mypassword1234
+    Retype new UNIX password: mypassword1234
+    passwd: password updated successfully

+After changing the root password with the "passwd" command you must enter the following sequence of commands to ensure that the changed password survives a reboot.
+This is unique to the Seagate Central and isn't required on most other Linux based systems.
+You must remember to do this in future if you ever change the root password on the Seagate Central again.

+    cp /etc/passwd /usr/config/backupconfig/etc/passwd
+    cp /etc/shadow /usr/config/backupconfig/etc/shadow

 ## Technical Notes
 Below are some technical notes that are only included for the sake of interested